jacobmlloyd/File-Bot-Alternative/README.md

 # Filebot Alternative

  A simple alternative to the paid Filebot application to rename movie and TV show files using TheMovieDB metadata.
 This application is not secure and stores your saved API credentials in a JSON file called config.json.
 Use at your own risk.
 Future support of this application is undetermined based on uses.
 We do not condone pirating movies - please only use for your own media.
 This application only makes API request to The Movie DB -- it does NOT send data to our servers (due to privacy reasons, but also because we don't care enough to setup a server to spy on people when there's 0 benefit to anyone for such a simple application?)

+Feel free to use free of charge.
+We ask that you don't package it and try to resell it unless you add value to it (e.g. extra features) and still create a link in the application to point towards the open-source version.

  ## Requirements